bretheskevin/boilerplate-rails-next/README.md

 ./setup.sh
 ```

-Then, go to the frontend folder, and install the depedencies
+Then, go to the frontend folder, and install the dependencies

 ```bash
 cd frontend
 yarn install
 ```

-The app will be accessible at [http://localhost/](http://localhost/), don't specify the port or you will get a CORS
+The app will be accessible at [http://localhost/](http://localhost/), don't specify the port, or you will get a CORS
 error during API calls.

 # Make sure to restart your terminal or source the `.bashrc` file